 Task Description Dry Weather Outfall Reconnaissance Inventory (ORI) - MS4's shall be visited at a Field Inspections minimum of one time during the months of July through September.
-Dry Weather Quality Testing At a minimum, if the inspector observes actual flow from an MS4 outfat during dry weather, he/she should specifically note any observed color odor, clarity, floating solids, foam, sheen, suspended or settled solids of other indicators of pollution.
-Additional water quality testing may also warranted.
+At a minimum, if the inspector observes actual flow from an MS4 outfall, during dry weather, he/she should specifically note any observed color, odor, clarity, floating solids, foam, sheen, suspended or settled solids or other indicators of pollution.
+Additional water quality testing may also be warranted.
 If deemed necessary by the permit coordinator, obtain a sample kit from Accurate Testing Labs in Hayden or other approved source and sample for parameters identified.
-Analysis of Water Compare background tests to dry weather sampling results, if water Quality Data present during dry weather inspections.
-Reporting Prepare a technical memo identifying the following: Work performed Results from Water Quality Testing Illisit Discharge Detected and Results Illicit Discharge Detected, Reported and Results
+Dry Weather Quality Testing Analysis of Water Quality Data Compare background tests to dry weather sampling results, if water present during dry weather inspections.
+Reporting Prepare a technical memo identifying the following: Work performed Results from Water Quality Testing Illicit Discharge Detected, Reported and Results